 Our educators take an anti-oppressive approach in their teaching and collaborative practices.
-Through art-centered discussions, our School Programs team uses the given curriculum as an opportunity to center and prioritize narratives of historically marginalized groups that are missing from the syllabi of the Department of Education, as well as from parochial, private, and charter schools.
-We recognize that institutional and structural racism have historically informed U.S. education systems and museums, impacting children of all ages.
+Through art-centered discussions, our School Programs team prioritizes the narratives of historically marginalized groups that are often missing from classroom curricula.
+We recognize that institutional and structural racism have historically informed U.S. education systems and museums, impacting children of all ages, and work with teachers and students to analyze, critique, and intervene in these systems of power.
 We invite partners to join us in applying an anti-oppressive framework to teaching in order to prepare students to think critically, practice empathy, and offer strategies and resources for building a more just society.

 Together we can: